 Eugene Patilio, son of the villain Leap-Frog, inherited a suit with springs in the boots to jump great distances.
 He debuted as Frog-Man under the pen of J.M.
 DeMatteis and Kerry Gammill.
-His clumsiness and constant luck make him an accidental hero who resolves conflicts without seeking them.
-An anti-hero who demonstrates that not everything is brute force.
+His clumsiness and constant luck make him an accidental hero who resolves conflicts without seeking them out.
+An anti-hero who proves that not everything is brute force.

 The engineering behind the jump: springs and basic technology 🛠️